ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 You need to set up an AWS Organization account within the SSG API Gateway Organization to create the necessary AWS environment to test the application.

+This is required to set up the necessary AWS services to host the application on the `dev` environment.

 To get started, follow the steps below:

 1. Request for an AWS Organization account from an Administrator of the SSG API Gateway Organization.